iExecBlockchainComputing/iexec-sdk/README.md

 # --user <address>
-iexec app init # init the app template iexec app deploy # deploy the app on the blockchain iexec app publish # publish an apporder to make your app publicly available on the marketplace (use options to manage access) iexec app show [address|index] # show app details iexec app count # count your total number of app iexec app count --user <userAddress> # count user total number of app
+iexec app init # init the app template iexec app deploy # deploy the app on the blockchain iexec app publish [address] # publish an apporder to make your app publicly available on the marketplace (use options to manage access) iexec app unpublish [address] # unpublish the last published apporder for specified app iexec app unpublish [address] --all # unpublish all the published apporders for specified app iexec app show [address|index] # show app details iexec app count # count your total number of app iexec app count --user <userAddress> # count user total number of app